MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/quickstart-app-registration-limits.md

 ---
-title: Remove limits on creating app registrations
+title: Create a custom role with permissions to create unlimited app registrations
-description: Assign a custom role to grant unrestricted app registrations in the Microsoft Entra Active Directory.
+description: Assign a custom role to grant unrestricted app registrations in Microsoft Entra ID.

 author: rolyon
 manager: amycolannino